View the ‘What’s New’ page on the Learn tab for updates on our latest features and agency-owned data

 MCC is a prime example of smart U.S. government assistance in action, benefiting both developing countries and U.S. taxpayers through:

-MCC has approved over $7.4 billion in compact and threshold programs worldwide that support country-determined projects in such sectors as:
+MCC has invested over $13 billion in compact and threshold programs worldwide that support country-determined projects in such sectors as:

-MCC’s planning process begins with determining whether a country is eligible to enter into a multi-year threshold or compact program (see glossary for definitions).
-MCC’s selection process takes into consideration the number of countries meeting eligibility criteria and follows a four step process: identify candidate countries; publish criteria and methodology process; issue country scorecards; and select countries.
+MCC's planning process begins with determining whether a country is eligible to enter into a multi-year compact or threshold program.
+MCC's selection process takes into consideration the number of countries meeting eligibility criteria and follows a four step process: identify candidate countries; publish criteria and methodology process; issue country scorecards; and select countries.

 The Treasury Department is the executive agency responsible for promoting economic prosperity and ensuring the financial security of the United States.
 The Department is responsible for a wide range of activities such as advising the President on economic and financial issues, encouraging sustainable economic growth, and fostering improved governance in financial institutions.
 The Department works with other federal agencies, foreign governments, and international financial institutions to encourage global economic growth, raise standards of living, and to the extent possible, predict and prevent economic and financial crises.
 Through its role within the international financial institutions, Treasury supports projects to curb food insecurity and environmental degradation, to build regional infrastructure projects, and to alleviate poverty.
 The Treasury Department also performs a critical and far-reaching role in enhancing national security by implementing economic sanctions against foreign threats to the U.S., identifying and targeting the financial support networks of national security threats, and improving the safeguards of our financial systems.